 However, our underlying purpose is to present music and texts that are reflective and inspirational to audiences of all backgrounds.
 Therefore, we sing both sacred and secular music, including a significant repertoire from later periods, including the present century and new commissions.

 Our concerts frequently promote unjustly neglected music, and programmes have ranged through works from the Eton Choirbook to modern composers such as Tavener, Gorecki, Whitacre, Lauridsen and Joubert.
-A commissioned work, ‘An Hymne of the Nativity’ by composer John Joubert, who is also President of the choir, was premièred in December 2000.
+A commissioned work, ‘An Hymne of the Nativity’ by composer John Joubert, who was also President of the choir until his death in 2019, was premièred in December 2000.

 In November 2014 we marked the centenary of the start of the first world war in a remembrance-tide concert in St Ann’s Church, Newcastle, including Parry’s Songs of Farewell, as well as a choral setting of Lux aeterna to Elgar’s Nimrod variation and works by Morales (with saxophone solo), JS Bach, Tallis, Tavener and others.